the-events-calendar/events-elasticsearch/readme.txt

 = [4.0.3] 2016-02-17 =

-* Fix - Prevents Community Tickets to output HTML on the CSV exporting tool
+* Fix - Prevents Elasticsearch Integration to output HTML on the CSV exporting tool

 = [4.0.2] 2015-12-16 =